Singaravelan: Plot

-Velan attempts to attract Thaiyamma, the guardian of Sumathi by visiting her house daily.
+Velan attempts to attract Thaiyamma, Sumathi's guardian, by visiting her house daily.
 Thaiyamma is attracted by Velan's entertaining nature.
 Velan lies by saying his mother's name as Mahalakshmi.
-Though Thaiyamma certifies Velan as a good chap, Sumathi continues to hate him.
+Though Thaiyamma certifies Velan as a good man, Sumathi continues to hate him.
 Sumathi's uncle Natesan, a retired IG, visits Velan to warn him to stop teasing his niece.
-There he realises his father is Kaliannan Gounder, an industrialist who has disowned him due to his passion for music.
+There, he realizes his father is Kaliannan Gounder, an industrialist who disowned him due to his passion for music.
 Unfortunately, he manages to meet Kaliannan to verify Velan's family background and finds everything true via Kaliannan.
 However, Velan and his friends have already visited Kaliannan and convinced him to lie to the general to help them out.

-Velan manages to attract Sumathi gradually through a series of events, which makes Sumathi realise her femininity.
-Their love becomes strong when Sumathi hears that Velan is very serious at hospital as he was attacked by some men hired by Natesan as he lied about being the son of an industrialist.
+Velan manages to attract Sumathi gradually through a series of events, which makes Sumathi realize her femininity.
+Their love becomes strong when Sumathi hears that Velan is very serious at a hospital as he was attacked by some men hired by Natesan as he lied about being the son of an industrialist.
 She finds Velan dressed up with full bandages on his body (a drama by Velan who counterattacked the men sent by the uncle and instructs them to convey that the men attacked Velan, to Sumathi as part of the love mission).
-Velan's mother is informed about her son's hospitalisation and immediately rushes to see him.
-There she realises the truth and feels easy.
+Velan's mother is informed about her son's hospitalization and immediately rushes to see him.
+There, she realizes the truth and feels easy.
 Velan and Sumathi's love grows steadily, and they decide to get engaged.

 On the engagement day, through 'Sincere' Sivamani, the manager at Sumathi's factory, Sumathi learns that Velan is, in fact, the son of Parvathy, cancels the engagement and shuns him.
 Later, Natesan discovers that Sivamani has been using Sumathi's premises to print counterfeit bills.
 Sivamani kills Natesan and frames Velan.
 Velan escapes the police and goes on the run.
-His friends, mother and Kaliannan are arrested as accomplices.
+His friends, mother, and Kaliannan are arrested as accomplices.
 Sivamani decides to kill Velan and marry Sumathi for her wealth and tricks Thaiyamma into accepting his proposal to marry Sumathi.
 He also uses one of his men to bring Velan in and to kill him, but Velan beats all the thugs and calls the police.
 Together with the police, Sivamani's ally, mother, and friends, Velan reaches the wedding hall and exposes Sivamani, who is arrested.
 Sumathi realises Velan's love and requests his mother to marry them.
 Velan and Sumathi then marry.